rednafi/digressions/_posts/python/2020-04-05-python-singledispatch.md

     ...
 ```

 This pattern gets tedious when the number of conditions and actionable functions start to grow.
-I I was looking for a functional approach to avoid defining and calling three different functions that do very similar things.
+I was looking for a functional approach to avoid defining and calling three different functions that do very similar things.
 Situations like this is where [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism) comes into play.
 The idea is, you have to define a single function that will be dynamically overloaded with alternative implementations based on the type of the function arguments.

 ## Function Overloading & Generic Functions